 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture and fisheries sectors in the Queensland – Outback region and the recent Queensland financial performance of the broadacre, dairy, vegetable, and sugarcane industries.

 The Queensland – Outback region includes in the west and the far north of the state, and spans from the tip of Cape York to the borders of the Northern Territory and New South Wales.
 The region comprises 34 local government areas.
 The region includes the regional centres of Charleville, Longreach and Mount Isa.
 The region covers a total area of around 1,183,042 square kilometres, or 68 per cent of Queensland's total area, and is home to approximately 82,200 people (ABS 2018).

 Agricultural land in the Queensland – Outback region occupies 1,044,290 square kilometres, or 88 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 147,245 square kilometres, or 12 per cent of the region.
 The most common land use by area is grazing native vegetation, which occupies 965,731 square kilometres or 82 per cent of the Queensland – Outback region.

-Mining was the largest employment sector with 7,900 people, followed by accommodation and food services with 5,100 people, and public administration and safety with 4,500 people.
-Other important employment sectors in the region were health care and social assistance, agriculture and fishing, and other services.
+Mining was the largest employment sector with 8,800 people, followed by accommodation and food services with 4,400 people, and health care and social assistance with 3,600 people.
+Other important employment sectors in the region were public administration and safety, agriculture and fishing, and education and training.
 The agriculture, forestry and fishing sector employed 2,400 people, representing 7 per cent of the region's workforce.